Stephan-MDD/Stephan-MDD/README.md

 My favorite data processing tool is python together with pandas and numpy can nothing reach it.
 For fullstack applications my favorite stack is MERN with TypeScript.

-Below are my current grades and known technologies, feel free to check it out.

 ### Resume
 * **HTX, Mathematics & Physics**
   * Electives (Electronics & Programming)